DarrelASandbox/jobify/README.md

 > Now, why I think it's important to learn/teach MERN, because I honestly say that it made me a better front-end developer since now I have a better picture of entire process.
 Not just front-end part.

 > With that said, if it's a production ready app and I don't know whether it's going to be successful or not (essentially, how many users I will have).
 I seriously would consider Firebase.

 &nbsp;

+### Notes taken from Query Params - Sort comment section:

+> In your previous course "React Tutorial and Projects Course - Section 8: E-Commerce Project" we handled filter/sort with Context API (front-end).
+What is the difference handling filter/sort with back-end?
+Is it a personal preference?

+> Good Question.
+Well, that depends on the amount of data.
+> It was important for me to showcase, how we would do that with just front-end but in general any serious api (since it will have bunch of data) will provide all of the logic on the backend, since that way front-end is only responsible for fetching it.
+Otherwise, image if you have let's say 15 000 records, just pulling them in, will take ages.

+&nbsp;